coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 1. XR Fragments allows <b id="tagging-text">hasslefree XR text tagging</b>, using BibTeX metadata **at the end of content** (like [visual-meta](https://visual.meta.info)).
 1. XR Fragments allows hasslefree <a href="#textual-tag">textual tagging</a>, <a href="#spatial-tag">spatial tagging</a>, and <a href="#supra-tagging">supra tagging</a>, by mapping 3D/text object (class)names to BibTeX
-3. inline BibTeX is the minimum required **requestless metadata**-layer for XR text, RDF/JSON is great but optional (and too verbose for the spec-usecases).
+3. inline BibTeX is the minimum required **requestless metadata**-layer for XR text, RDF/JSON is great (but fits better in the application-layer)
 5. Default font (unless specified otherwise) is a modern monospace font, for maximized tabular expressiveness (see [the core principle](#core-principle)).
 6. anti-pattern: hardcoupling a mandatory **obtrusive markuplanguage** or framework with an XR browsers (HTML/VRML/Javascript) (see [the core principle](#core-principle))
 7. anti-pattern: limiting human introspection, by immediately funneling human thought into typesafe, precise, pre-categorized metadata like RDF (see [the core principle](#core-principle))